DarbhaRamesh/Big-Data-Notes/Big Data - The Big Picture.md

 Other question is how many parts a file can be broken.
 For this, there is concept of **default blob size** which is set by HDFS admin (128 mb) and based on the default size the file is broken into multiple parts / blobs.

 Now, what if name node dies?
 There is again a **secondary name node** which will takes its place but chances of going down is very minimal.
+It is for fault tolerance.

 Processing the data on the node where it is kept, this is called **Data locality**.
 Hadoop works on this principle.

+**Name Node Federation** - In newer version of Hadoop, we can have more than one name node, Metadata is split among these.
+It provides scalability.

 ---